XanatosX/ModularToolManager/docs/developer/my-first-plugin.md

 First of all let's create a new project to do so use the following commands.
 The plugin will be called `MyFirstPlugin` but you can name it as you want.

+>:information_source: Does require the [unlisted nuget package][nuget-package] `ModularToolManagerPlugin` which is also part of this repository.

 ```
 mkdir MyFirstPlugin
 cd MyFirstPlugin